About Michael L. Brumbaugh, Co. LPA

 Pam is the Director of Client Services and she joined the Law Office because she has a passion for helping people.
 She understands that many of our clients may be overwhelmed caring for a loved one and she wants to offer guidance and support.
 As the Director of Client Services, Pam is often the first person people will talk to when scheduling their initial consultation to listen to their needs and concerns to ensure that we can help them; and, if not, will refer them to the appropriate services.

 Pam also works closely with Michael to assist our clients who need long term care to provide a range of services, including: 1) counseling and guidance on regarding long term care options; 2) assistance in qualifying for Medicaid; and, 3) care management services.
 Pam is knowledgeable of many community services and can assist clients and families as they navigate the myriad of community resources.
 Pam is an active member of the Erie County Financial Abuse Task Force and the Bridge Network (a group of nursing home and long term care organizations).
+She is also a steering committee member of the National Alliance of Attorneys for Alzheimer’s Planning (N3AP).

 Previously, Pam was the Executive Director of United Way of Erie County.
 She was also the Victim Assistance Director for the Erie County Prosecutor’s Office for 12 years, assisting victims and their families navigating the criminal justice system for 12 years.
 Her previous experience also includes assisting victims of domestic violence, working as a hospital discharge planner and nursing home social worker, and as a mental health case manager.